Arthur Balfour: Leadership roles

-Prime minister
+Premiership (1902–1905)

 With Lord Salisbury's resignation on 11 July 1902, Balfour succeeded him as prime minister, with the approval of all the Unionist party.
 The new prime minister came into power practically at the same moment as the coronation of King Edward VII and Queen Alexandra and the end of the South African War.
 The Liberal party was still disorganised over the Boers.

 In foreign affairs, Balfour and his foreign secretary, Lord Lansdowne, improved relations with France, culminating in the Entente Cordiale of 1904.
 The period also saw the Russo-Japanese War, when Britain, an ally of the Japanese, came close to war with Russia after the Dogger Bank incident.
 On the whole, Balfour left the conduct of foreign policy to Lansdowne, being busy himself with domestic problems.

 Balfour, who had known Zionist leader Chaim Weizmann since 1906, opposed Russian mistreatment of Jews and increasingly supported Zionism as a programme for European Jews to settle in Palestine.
 However, in 1905 he supported the Aliens Act 1905, one of whose main objectives was to control and restrict Jewish immigration from Eastern Europe.

 The budget was certain to show a surplus and taxation could be remitted.
 Yet as events proved, it was the budget that would sow dissension, override other legislative concerns and signal a new political movement.
 Charles Thomson Ritchie's remission of the shilling import-duty on corn led to Joseph Chamberlain's crusade in favour of tariff reform.
 These were taxes on imported goods with trade preference given to the Empire, to protect British industry from competition, strengthen the Empire in the face of growing German and American economic power, and provide revenue, other than raising taxes, for the social welfare legislation.
 As the session proceeded, the rift grew in the Unionist ranks.
 Tariff reform was popular with Unionist supporters, but the threat of higher prices for food imports made the policy an electoral albatross.
 Hoping to split the difference between the free traders and tariff reformers in his cabinet and party, Balfour favoured retaliatory tariffs to punish others who had tariffs against the British, in the hope of encouraging global free trade.